 The anti-globalization movement is grounded in the new political space women have created.
 The global dialogue and networking among men, so celebrated today as a new achievement, post-dates the growing global women’s movement by many years.
 Yet this is rarely acknowledged and feminist leadership is seldom invited.
 Feminist perspectives remain largely invisible in the struggle against globalization, impoverishing not only women but the struggle as a whole.

-We, women of many countries, believe that the death dealing elements of patriarchal capitalist colonial globalisation are rooted, not in unequal exchange alone but in the mechanism of exchange itself.
-The creation of scarcity, the globalisation of spiritual and material poverty, and the destruction of cultures and species are not failures of a wealth creating system.
+We, women of many countries, believe that the death dealing elements of patriarchal capitalist colonial globalization are rooted, not in unequal exchange alone but in the mechanism of exchange itself.
+The creation of scarcity, the globalization of spiritual and material poverty, and the destruction of cultures and species are not failures of a wealth creating system.
 They are essential expressions of a parasitical centralizing system which denies the gift giving logic of mothering.